withoutboats/romio/README.md

 The API docs for the master branch are published [here][master-dox].

-## Example
+## Examples

+TODO example

 ## Relationship to Tokio

 Romio is a fork of another Rust project called [Tokio][tokio].
-The Tokio project uses an outdated version of the futures API, and has not yet ported to the API currently under development.
-This means that Tokio, and projects built on top of it, are not directly compatible with Rust's "async/await" syntax for writing asynchronous code, and require compatibility shims.
+The Tokio project uses an older version of the futures API which is not compatible with the new "async/await" syntax.
+In order to enable people to experiment with "async/await," Romio ports parts of the tokio project to the newer futures API which is compatible with that syntax.

-Romio forks the most essential parts of tokio - the reactor & IO primitives - to the current futures API, so that we can get more user feedback on the async/await feature and the current futures APIs.
-You should use romio if you want to try using async/await.

-**However**, you should prefer to use tokio if you want to use the stable version of Rust, or because you want to use libraries like hyper, actix, or tower (which all depend on tokio).

-It is our intention that in the future the changes made in romio to be compatible with futures 0.3 will eventually be upstreamed back to tokio and the romio fork will cease to be maintained.
+Romio is not a complete port of tokio: it only contains a small part of the entire tokio code base: the IO primitives necessary for writing asynchronous networking code.
+It does not expose low level control of the core "reactor" - instead, all async IO primitives use the default reactor set up - and it doesn't contain many other parts of tokio that are not directly related to asynchronous IO.

+You should use romio if you want to experiment with writing networking code using the new async/await syntax.
+However, romio is not directly compatible with other libraries built on top of tokio - like hyper, actix, and tower - so if you want to use those, romio not be a good fit for you.

+Romio is intended to unblock people trying to experiment with async/await, which is why it exposes such a minimal API.
+It's not intended to be a full fledged "competitor" to tokio, which we expect will eventually move to the newer futures API and be compatible with async/await syntax.

 ## License